github112017/SampleK8sMicroServiceTask/README_FARREN.md

 I needed to make some significant changes to the code base to complete this task:

+### Build Changes

 1. Reconfigure projects to use gradle multi-projects.
 This removes the need for gradle wrapper in each project and allows easier configuration of project dependencies.
 Also, the original configuration confused IntelliJ causing various hangs.

+2. All common code has been abstracted to a library, especially security-related classes; this ensures common behavior across all, and new, services.

+### Code Changes

-2. The project doesn't spell out how to ensure that the private-service can only accept requests from the public-service.
+1. The project doesn't spell out how to ensure that the private-service can only accept requests from the public-service.
 There are multiple ways to ensure this, but I have taken a simple approach that reuses the existing token code.
 In